-Cobb, A.C., and H. R. Dillard, 2004.
+Pethybridge, S. J., Cobb, A.C., and Dillard, H. R. 2015.
 Production of Apothecia and Ascospores of Sclerotinia sclerotiorum.
 The Plant Health Instructor.
-DOI: 10.1094/PHI-T-2004-0604-01
+Revision to DOI: 10.1094/PHI-T-2004-0604-01.
+Updated 2015.

 Figure 1.
 Conditioning sclerotia in aerated water in a cold room.
 (Courtesy H.R.
 Dillard)

-To produce apothecia and ascospores from conditioned sclerotia, spread 45 cc of clean dry sand in each deep dish glass Petri plate (9 cm diameter by 2 cm depth) and shake gently to level the sand.
+To produce apothecia and ascospores from conditioned sclerotia, spread 45 cc of clean dry sand in each deep dish glass or plastic Petri plate (9 cm diameter by 2 cm depth) and shake gently to level the sand.
 Moisten the sand in each dish with distilled water and autoclave the dishes for 15 min.
 When cool, place 20-50 sclerotia (depending on size) on the sand surface of each dish, and press to embed the sclerotia.
 Add distilled water to each plate to saturation (standing water, but sclerotia are not submerged).
 Place the plates in a growth chamber at a constant temperature of 20°C and relative humidity of about 30%.
 If the humidity is too high condensation forms on the underside of the Petri dish lid which drips water onto the apothecia and results in rot.
 Maintain cool white fluorescent lights for 12 hr per day (0600 to 1800) providing light intensity of 100-132 microeinsteins m-2 sec-1 or 1000-1320 lux.
 Light intensity that is too low or too high will reduce or eliminate ascospore production.

 After the initial watering, the sand in the Petri plates must be kept moderately moist to saturated.
 Check moisture content in the plates every 2 to 3 days.
 If the sclerotia are conditioned properly, only 1 to 2 weeks are necessary for apothecia to begin to form.

-Ascospores will be produced for about three weeks or more.
+Ascospores will be produced for at least three weeks.
 Mature apothecia are induced to forcibly discharge ascospores by lifting the Petri dish lid (Figure 2).
 Ascospores can be collected using the method described by Steadman (4).
+Ascospore density upon collection may be higher at least six hours into the 12-hour light cycle.
 Do not discard plates prematurely because apothecia production time can vary and flushes of new apothecia are often produced.

 Figure 2.
 In vitro production of apothecia on sterile sand and ascospore discharge of Sclerotinia sclerotiorum.
 (Courtesy H.R.
 Dillard)